St Helena Island Discovery

 - This tour requires a minimum of 8 guests to offer it at the quoted price.

-- South African Passport Holders do not, at present, require a tourist visa to enter St. Helena for stay of up to 90 days.
-However, passports must be valid at least 6 months after the date of return and have sufficient blank visa pages.
+- South African Passport Holders do not, at present, require a tourist visa to enter St. Helena for a stay of up to 90 days.
+Passports must be valid for at least 6 months after the date of return and have sufficient blank visa pages.

 - Written Proof of Medical Insurance covering aeromedical evacuation up to £175,000 is required by St Helena authorities when entering St Helena.